General Terms and Conditions: New Machinery Division

 2. Conclusion of Contract

-(1) Our offers are always non-binding unless a specific deadline for acceptance is expressly mentioned.
+(1) Our offers are always non-binding unless a binding period is expressly stated.

-(2) An order from the customer, which constitutes an offer in accordance with Section 145 BGB, can be accepted by us within six weeks.
+(2) An order from the customer, which constitutes an offer pursuant to § 145 BGB, can be accepted by us within six weeks.

-(3) A contract is concluded only when we accept an order in text form.
+(3) A contract is only concluded when we accept an order in writing.

 (4) The scope of our deliveries and services is determined by the order confirmation.

-(1) All prices are ex works/warehouse, including loading at the works/warehouse, but excluding packaging and transport, unless otherwise agreed.
-Prices are subject to the applicable VAT.
-For spare parts ordered after 4:30 PM and delivered on the same day, a handling fee of €20.00 will be charged.
+(1) Unless otherwise agreed, all prices are ex works/warehouse, including loading at the works/warehouse, but excluding packaging and transport.
+Value-added tax at the statutory rate shall be added to the prices.
+For spare part orders placed after 4:30 p.m. with same-day delivery, a flat fee of €20.00 will be charged.

-(2) Payment is due without any deductions, as follows:
+(2) Payment shall be made without any deduction, as follows:

-b) Services, accessories, and spare parts: as indicated in our invoices.
-The customer bears the cost of the payment transaction.
+b) Services, accessories, and spare parts: as stated in our invoices.
+The customer shall bear the costs of payment transactions.

-(3) Offsetting with any counterclaims is excluded unless the counterclaim is undisputed or has been legally established.
+(3) Offsetting with counterclaims of any kind is excluded unless the counterclaim is undisputed or has been legally established.

-(4) If the buyer does not make the agreed down payment or final payment on time, we are entitled to withdraw from the contract.
-In this case, we are entitled to claim compensation for non-performance amounting to a flat rate of 20% of the purchase price, unless the customer proves that no damage or less damage has occurred.
-We remain entitled to assert a higher damage claim.
+(4) If the buyer fails to make an agreed advance payment or the balance payment on time, we are entitled to withdraw from the contract.
+In this case, we are entitled to claim damages for non-performance in the amount of a flat rate of 20% of the purchase price, unless the customer proves that we have suffered no loss or a lesser loss.
+We remain entitled to assert any higher damages.

-(5) Clause 3 (4) applies accordingly if the buyer unjustifiably withdraws from the contract or refuses to accept the purchased goods.
+(5) Clause 3 (4) applies accordingly if the buyer unlawfully withdraws from the contract or refuses acceptance of the purchased item.

 4. Delivery

-(1) Our delivery obligation is subject to the actual and timely self-delivery.
+(1) Our obligation to deliver is subject to actual and timely self-supply.

-(2) The start of any delivery period stated by us depends on the clarification of all technical issues, the submission of documents, approvals, and releases to be provided by the customer, as well as the receipt of an agreed down payment.
+(2) The commencement of any delivery period we specify is subject to the clarification of all technical matters, the submission by the customer of any documents, permits, and approvals to be obtained by them, as well as receipt of any agreed advance payment.

-(3) The fulfillment of our delivery obligation further depends on the timely and proper fulfillment of the customer’s obligations.
-The plea of non-performance remains reserved.
+(3) Compliance with our delivery obligations further requires the timely and proper fulfilment of the customer’s obligations.
+The defense of non-performance remains reserved.

-(4) If shipping, commissioning, or acceptance is delayed for reasons for which the customer is responsible, or if the customer culpably violates other cooperation obligations, we are entitled to demand compensation for any damage and additional expenses incurred as a result.
+(4) If dispatch, commissioning, or acceptance is delayed for reasons attributable to the customer, or if the customer culpably breaches other duties to cooperate, we are entitled to claim compensation for the resulting damages, including any additional expenses incurred.
 Further claims or rights remain reserved.
-If the storage takes place in our works/warehouse, we may charge a storage fee of 0.5% of the invoice amount for each completed month of storage, but no more than 5% of the invoice amount, plus VAT at the applicable statutory rate.
-The customer may prove that no or less damage has occurred.
+If storage takes place at our works/warehouse, we may charge 0.5% of the invoice amount per completed month of storage as compensation for expenses, up to a maximum of 5% of the invoice amount, plus VAT at the applicable statutory rate.
+The customer retains the right to prove that we have suffered no loss or a lesser loss.

-(6) If the customer is in default of payment for a previous delivery, we are entitled to withhold further deliveries without being obliged to compensate for any resulting damage.
+(6) If the customer is in default with payment for a previous delivery, we are entitled to withhold deliveries without being obliged to compensate for any resulting damages.

-(7) We are entitled to make partial deliveries and invoice them, provided that each delivery part constitutes a self-contained service.
+(7) We are entitled to make partial deliveries and to invoice them, provided that the partial delivery constitutes a stand-alone service.

-(8) We are liable according to statutory provisions if the underlying purchase contract constitutes a fixed-date contract within the meaning of Section 286 (2) No. 4 BGB or Section 376 HGB.
-We are also liable according to statutory provisions if, due to a delay in delivery attributable to us, the customer is entitled to claim that their interest in further performance of the contract has ceased.
+(8) We are liable in accordance with the statutory provisions if the underlying purchase contract is a fixed-date transaction within the meaning of § 286 para.
+2 no. 4 BGB or § 376 HGB.
+We are also liable in accordance with the statutory provisions if, as a result of a delay in delivery for which we are responsible, the customer is entitled to assert that their interest in further performance of the contract has ceased.

-(9) In all other cases, our liability for damages is governed by Clause 8.
+(9) In all other respects, our liability for damages is governed by clause 8.

 5. Advance Payment Guarantee

-If we have provided an advance payment guarantee for an advance payment made by the customer, the customer is obliged to return the guarantee certificate to us within one week after delivery of the purchased goods.
+If, according to agreement with the customer, we have provided an advance payment guarantee for an advance payment made by them, the customer is obliged to return the guarantee certificate to us within one week after delivery of the purchased item.

 6. Retention of Title

-(1) We retain ownership of the goods until all payments under the supply contract have been received.
+(1) We retain ownership of the goods until receipt of all payments arising from the delivery contract.

-(2) Furthermore, we retain ownership of the goods until all payments arising from the business relationship with the customer have been received.
+(2) Furthermore, we retain ownership of the goods until receipt of all payments arising from the business relationship with the customer.

-(3) In case of the customer’s breach of contract, particularly in the event of payment default, we are entitled to take back the goods.
-The taking back of the goods by us is considered a withdrawal from the contract.
-After taking back the goods, we are entitled to dispose of them, and the proceeds from the sale will be applied to the customer’s liabilities, minus reasonable disposal costs.
+(3) In the event of conduct by the customer in breach of contract, in particular in the case of payment default, we are entitled to take back the goods.
+The taking back of the goods by us constitutes withdrawal from the contract.
+After taking back the goods, we are entitled to realize them, and the proceeds from realization shall be offset against the customer’s liabilities – less reasonable realization costs.

-(4) The customer is obliged to handle the goods with care, in particular, to insure them adequately at replacement value against fire, water, and theft damages at their own expense.
-If maintenance and inspection work is required, the customer must carry out this work at their own expense in a timely manner.
+(4) The customer is obliged to handle the goods with care; in particular, they are obliged to adequately insure them at their own expense against fire, water, and theft damage at their replacement value.
+If maintenance and inspection work is required, the customer must carry this out in due time at their own expense.

-(5) In the case of attachment or other third-party interventions, the customer must notify us immediately in writing, so that we can take legal action in accordance with Section 771 of the Code of Civil Procedure (ZPO).
-If the third party is unable to reimburse us for the legal and extrajudicial costs of a lawsuit according to Section 771 ZPO, the customer is liable for the loss incurred by us.
+(5) In the event of seizures or other interventions by third parties, the customer must notify us immediately in writing so that we can bring an action in accordance with § 771 ZPO.
+If the third party is not in a position to reimburse us for the judicial and extrajudicial costs of such an action in accordance with § 771 ZPO, the customer shall be liable for the loss we have incurred.

-(6) The customer is entitled to resell the goods in the ordinary course of business; however, the customer hereby assigns to us any claims arising from the resale of the goods, in the amount of the invoice total (including VAT), regardless of whether the goods are resold before or after processing.
+(6) The customer is entitled to resell the goods in the ordinary course of business; however, they hereby assign to us all claims in the amount of the final invoice amount (including VAT) of our claim that accrue to them from the resale against their customers or third parties, irrespective of whether the goods were resold without or after processing.
 The customer remains authorized to collect these claims even after the assignment.
-The customer may assign these claims, including selling them to factoring banks, only with our prior written consent.
-Our right to collect the claims remains unaffected.
-However, we undertake not to collect the claims as long as the customer fulfills their payment obligations from the proceeds received, is not in payment default, and no application for insolvency or settlement proceedings has been filed or payment suspension exists.
-If this is the case, we may request the customer to provide us with information about the assigned claims and their debtors, to give all necessary details for collection, to hand over the relevant documents, and to notify the debtors (third parties) of the assignment.
-Upon our request, the customer is obliged to immediately inform their customers of the assignment to us, unless we do so ourselves, and to provide us with the necessary information and documents for collection.
+The assignment of the claims – including the sale of claims to factoring banks – is permitted to the customer only with our prior written consent.
+Our authority to collect the claim ourselves remains unaffected.
+However, we undertake not to collect the claim as long as the customer meets their payment obligations from the collected proceeds, is not in default of payment, and in particular, no application for the opening of composition or insolvency proceedings has been filed, nor is there any suspension of payments.
+Should this be the case, we may demand that the customer inform us of the assigned claims and their debtors, provide all information necessary for collection, hand over the relevant documents, and notify the debtors (third parties) of the assignment.
+At our request, the customer is obliged to immediately inform their customers of the assignment to us – provided we do not do so ourselves – and to provide us with the information and documents required for collection.

-(7) Any processing or transformation of the goods by the customer is always done for us.
-If the goods are processed with other items not owned by us, we acquire joint ownership of the new item in proportion to the value of the goods (final invoice amount, including VAT) compared to the other processed items at the time of processing.
-The same applies to the processed item as for the goods delivered under retention of title.
+(7) The processing or transformation of the goods by the customer shall always be carried out on our behalf.
+If the goods are processed with other items not belonging to us, we shall acquire co-ownership of the new item in proportion to the value of the goods (final invoice amount, including VAT) to the other processed items at the time of processing.
+For the item created by processing, the same shall apply as for the goods delivered under retention of title.

-(8) We undertake, at the customer’s request, to release the securities to which we are entitled to the extent that the realizable value of our securities exceeds the secured claims by more than 10%; the selection of the securities to be released is at our discretion.
+(8) We undertake to release the securities to which we are entitled at the customer’s request to the extent that the realizable value of our securities exceeds the claims to be secured by more than 10%; the choice of securities to be released shall be ours.

 7. Warranty

-(1) The customer’s claims for defects are contingent on the customer having properly fulfilled their inspection and notification obligations under Section 377 HGB.
+(1) The customer’s claims for defects are subject to the customer having properly complied with their duties of inspection and notification of defects owed under § 377 HGB.

-(2) If a defect in the goods exists, we will, at our discretion, provide a remedy in the form of either defect rectification or delivery of a new, defect-free item.
-In the case of defect rectification or replacement delivery, we are obliged to bear all costs necessary for the remedy, particularly transport, travel, labor, and material costs, unless these increase because the goods have been transported to a place other than the place of performance.
+(2) Insofar as there is a defect in the goods, we shall, at our discretion, provide subsequent performance by remedying the defect or delivering a new defect-free item.
+In the case of defect remediation or replacement delivery, we are obliged to bear all expenses necessary for the purpose of subsequent performance, in particular transport, travel, labor, and material costs, insofar as these are not increased by the goods having been taken to a location other than the place of performance.

-(3) If the remedy fails, the customer is entitled to withdraw from the contract or demand a reduction in the purchase price.
+(3) If the subsequent performance fails, the customer shall be entitled, at their discretion, to withdraw from the contract or to demand a reduction in price.

-(4) If the complaint proves to be unjustified, the customer shall bear the costs incurred by us for the claim.
+(4) If the complaint proves to be unfounded, the client shall bear the costs incurred by our intervention.

-(5) Claims for defects by the customer expire one year from the delivery of the purchased item to the customer.
-This does not apply to claims for damages arising from injury to life, body, or health, and/or claims for damages resulting from gross negligence or willful misconduct on our part.
-In these cases, the statutory limitation periods apply
+(5) The customer’s claims for material defects shall become statute-barred one year after delivery of the purchased item to the customer.
+Excluded from this are claims for damages due to injury to life, body, or health and/or claims for damages based on damages caused by us through gross negligence or willful misconduct.
+In this respect, the statutory limitation periods shall apply.

-(1) We are liable according to statutory provisions if the customer asserts claims for damages based on intent or gross negligence, including intent or gross negligence by our representatives or vicarious agents.
-If no willful breach of contract is attributed to us, our liability for damages is limited to the foreseeable, typically occurring damage.
+(1) We are liable in accordance with the statutory provisions if the customer asserts claims for damages that are based on intent or gross negligence, including intent or gross negligence on the part of our representatives or vicarious agents.
+Insofar as we are not accused of intentional breach of contract, liability for damages is limited to the foreseeable, typically occurring damage.

-(2) We are liable according to statutory provisions if we culpably violate a material contractual obligation; even in this case, however, our liability for damages is limited to the foreseeable, typically occurring damage.
+(2) We are liable in accordance with the statutory provisions if we culpably breach a material contractual obligation; however, even in this case, liability for damages is limited to the foreseeable, typically occurring damage.

-(3) Liability for the culpable violation of life, body, or health remains unaffected; this also applies to mandatory liability under the Product Liability Act.
+(3) Liability for culpable injury to life, body, or health remains unaffected; this also applies to mandatory liability under the Product Liability Act.

-(4) Unless otherwise stated above, liability is excluded.
+(4) Unless otherwise stipulated above, liability is excluded.

 9. Overall Liability

-(1) Any further liability for damages beyond that provided in Clause 8 is excluded, regardless of the legal nature of the asserted claim.
-This particularly applies to claims for damages arising from fault at the time of conclusion of the contract, from other breaches of duty, or from tortious claims for compensation of property damage in accordance with Section 823 BGB.
+(1) Any further liability for damages than provided for in clause 8 is excluded – regardless of the legal nature of the claim asserted.
+This applies in particular to claims for damages arising from culpa in contrahendo, from other breaches of duty, or from tortious claims for compensation for property damage in accordance with § 823 BGB.

-(3) To the extent that our liability for damages is excluded or limited, this also applies to the personal liability for damages of our employees, workers, staff, representatives, and vicarious agents.
+(3) Insofar as liability for damages against us is excluded or limited, this shall also apply with regard to the personal liability for damages of our employees, workers, staff, representatives, and vicarious agents.

 10. Place of Performance, Jurisdiction